clinical-genomics-uppsala/PrecMed1/docs/lab3.md

     - Case 5: Repeat Expansion detection (**Optional** extra case)

 ## Prerequisites
-All of the below are installed or available through the module system on rackham/snowy.
+All of the below are installed or available through the module system on Pelle

 * [IGV](https://igv.org/) - Desktop application or web app
 * Shell / terminal / putty